 Bats are fun to learn about around Halloween, but also all year round.
 Bats are amazing!
 Of course, if you’re making this bat craft around Halloween, you might also want to make these other Halloween stick puppets.

 Today, I have this super cute bat craft – bat stick puppets that use basic shapes to make the bats.
 The focus on basic shapes makes this a fabulous shape craft to do for kids working on shapes.
 To make these bat stick puppets (or bookmarks), I have step-by-step directions.
-Plus, I have a free downloadable bat pattern that uses basic shapes for making the bat stick puppet.
+Plus, I have a free bat printable pattern that uses basic shapes for making the bat stick puppet.

 Note: If you need some Halloween bookmarks but prefer a more traditional bookmark, you can go grab this set of free printable color your own Halloween bookmarks.